Appearance

 These panels provide a visual representation of the nutrients in your mixture based on the substance amounts you've entered.

-• Nutrient Chart: A bar chart that visually compares the nutrient levels in Amount A and Amount B against your target.
+- Nutrient Chart: A bar chart that visually compares the nutrient levels in Amount A, B, and C against your target.
+You can toggle the visibility of each dataset (A, B, C, Target) by clicking on its name in the chart legend.

 Optimization Settings